WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Raster data</center>
 {{<br size="3">}}

-**Grid** of equally sized rectangular cells containing values for some variables.
+**Grid** of equally sized rectangular cells containing values for some variables
 <br>
 <br>
-Size of cells = resolution.
+Size of cells = resolution
 <br>
 <br>
 For computing efficiency, rasters do not have coordinates of each cell, but the bounding box & the number of rows & columns